Eigenvalue decay of positive integral operators on compact two-point homogeneous spaces

-This section contains proofs for Theorems \ref{teo2.1}-\ref{teo2.3}.\ They depend upon some general properties of compact operators and their singular values which we now describe in a form adapted to our needs.\ They can be found in standard references on operator theory such as \cite{7,8,12,19} and depend on the ordering of eigenvalues and singular values as previously mentioned.
+This section contains a proof for Theorem \ref{teo2.3}.\ It depends upon some general properties of compact operators and their singular values which we now describe in a form adapted to our needs.\ They can be found in standard references on operator theory such as \cite{7,8,12,19} and depend on the ordering of eigenvalues and singular values as previously mentioned.